OVERVIEW

 Certified Public Accountants (CPAs)

-CPAs are accountants who have passed the American Institute of Certified Public Accountants’ Uniform Certified Public Accountant Examination, met certain minimum work requirements under another licensed CPA, and are licensed by the state that they practice in.
-Many states require that CPAs also have additional classes that often lead to a master’s degree.
 CPAs can prepare tax returns and represent their clients before the IRS on all tax matters.
-They are specially trained to prepare both business and individual tax returns, so they are experts at identifying ways to save clients money at tax time.
-They also provide advice for reducing tax liabilities on future returns by taking advantage of IRS programs such as Health Savings Plans, college and school tuition savings accounts, and retirement accounts.
+Many are specially trained to prepare both business and individual tax returns, so they are experts at identifying ways to save clients money at tax time.
+They also provide advice for reducing tax liabilities on future returns by taking advantage of tax-advantaged opportunities such as Health Savings Plans, college and school tuition savings accounts, and retirement accounts.

 Enrolled Agents (EAs)